covarep/covarep/README.txt

 We envisage a range of benefits to the repository:

-1) Reproducible research: USpeech will allow fairer comparison of algorithms in published articles.
+1) Reproducible research: Covarep will allow fairer comparison of algorithms in published articles.

 2) Encouraged usage: the free availability of these algorithms will encourage